OpenRailAssociation/compliance-assistant/README.md

 We welcome contributions to improve Compliance Assistant.
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for all information.

 ## License

-This project is licensed under the Apache 2.0 License.
-See the [LICENSE.txt](LICENSE.txt) file for details.
+The content of this repository is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

+There may be components under different, but compatible licenses or from different copyright holders.
+The project is REUSE compliant which makes these portions transparent.
+You will find all used licenses in the [LICENSES](./LICENSES/) directory.

+The project is has been started by the [OpenRail Association](https://openrailassociation.org).
+You are welcome to [contribute](./CONTRIBUTING.md)!